 Please feel free to contact me about custom work using the form at left (or Contact tab on toolbar).

 I learned how to hook rugs using wool yarn from Amy Barrie at Lincoln Farm Design back in 2005, and have recently continued my education working with Margaret Arraj MacDonald at Mill River Rugs.
 This traditional craft is done with a simple hook, by pulling yarn, wool strips, or other fabric through holes in woven foundation fabric.
 My preferred materials are wool rug yarn and long-lasting linen foundation fabric.
 Each of my rugs is professionally finished with a handsewn wool binding.
 They have a piped edge to protect the edge from wear and tear.
 Some of the rugs have a rod pocket sewn into the top edge of the reverse side for easy hanging.
 Each is made with great attention to detail and with proper care should last generations.

-I also make fiber art jewelry using different materials and techniques.
-I use scrap yarn to hook cuff bracelets, pictured at left, and I make stackable bangle bracelets wrapped with vividly colored sari silk ribbon.
+I make fiber art jewelry using scrap yarn to hook cuff bracelets, pictured at left.

 I am a member of the Sawmill River Arts Gallery at the Montague Mill complex at 440 Greenfield Rd. in Montague, MA.
 Stop in to see and buy local artists' amazing work.
 Business hours: